akhilmathurs/libriadapt/README.md

 | Shure     | 0.622235 | 0.126587  | 0.257692 | 0.115106 | **0.040585** | 0.088368 |
 | PS Eye    | 0.612455 | 0.119135  | 0.257711 | 0.110959 | 0.055802 | **0.043578** |

+The table reports the WER obtained on the DS2 model.
+Here, rows correspond to the microphone on which DS2 is finetuned and columns correspond to the microphone on which the fine-tuned model is tested.
+As we can see, microphone variability has a significant impact on the WER of the model.

+2. Impact of microphone-induced domain shift in the US-English `en-us` accented dataset.

+Let us repeat the experiment with US-accented speech.
+Here we see slightly higher WERs and also observe the effect of microphone-induced domain shifts.

+3. We can create complex scenarios of domain shifts as well.
+Let us find the WER when DS2 is trained for `en-us, Clean, ReSpeaker` and tested on `en-gb, Clean, USB`.

 [1] LibriSpeech ASR Corpus http://www.openslr.org/12